raf48/oracle-scripts/scripts/spool_to_file.md

+**WARNING:** the following script is bad practice, and should only be used if no other solutions are available.
+Each time you run this script free tablespace size is decreased, and you may end up with ORA-01653 (unable to extend tablespace).

-Read file from Oracle directory and spool it to a local file using SQL*Plus
+Read file from Oracle directory with PL/SQL and spool it to a local file using SQL*Plus:

 ```sql
 set linesize 500